 The Good Food Project has been working at this Rogers Park High School for five years.
 Sullivan students know the names of popular, as well as obscure, apple varieties and can discuss their attributes.
 Read more…

-Our fruit market at Sullivan High School is taking a giant step forward with the help of our friends at Arquitectos, who are sponsoring a contest to design a fun and portable fruit stand for our fruit market at Sullivan.
-The market is the first student-operated market selling seasonal farm-fresh Michigan apples, citrus, and dried fruit mixtures to help create a healthy food culture at the school.
-The winning design will be built and launched during the 2013-2014 school year to sell fruit to the entire school community.
-We plan to develop additional markets soon and we are busy building a distribution network to provide the very best fruit to our markets.
+On May 15, 2014, the Good Food Project proudly launched an award-winning fruit cart at Sullivan High School.
+The fruit market is the first student-operated market selling seasonal farm-fresh Michigan apples, citrus, and more, to help create a healthy food culture at the school.
+The Good Food Project plans to develop additional markets, and we are busy building a distribution network to provide the very best fruit to our markets.

 We select only healthy, delicious foods to include in our tastings.
 So, we are thrilled that Avocados From Mexico is on board to sponsor tastings that include awesome avocados.
 Read more…